Supporting a Friend or Family Member Who Has Just Come out

 It’s OK to let the person know that it might take you time to get used to the idea, but that you will do your best to support them.

 It’s also OK to ask questions, as this shows that you are taking them seriously.
-At the same time, try and be sensitive about how they are feeling ? it’s not easy coming out to someone close to you.
+At the same time, try and be sensitive about how they are feeling.
+It’s not easy coming out to someone close to you.

 Most people who come out have put a lot of thought into it before telling someone, so it is important to take it seriously.